atlassian/react-beautiful-dnd/README.md

 ### Recommended `Droppable` performance optimisation

+> 📺 This optimisation is covered in a [free lesson of our getting started course](https://egghead.io/lessons/react-optimize-performance-in-react-beautiful-dnd-with-shouldcomponentupdate-and-purecomponent)

 When a user drags over, or stops dragging over, a `Droppable` we re-render the `Droppable` with an updated `DroppableStateSnapshot > isDraggingOver` value.
 This is useful for styling the `Droppable`.
 However, by default this will cause a render of all of the children of the `Droppable` - which might be 100's of `Draggable`s!
 This can result in a noticeable frame rate drop.
 To avoid this problem we recommend that you create a component that is the child of a `Droppable` who's responsibility it is to avoid rendering children if it is not required.

 Here is an example of how you could do this: